jquery-archive/jquery-mobile/README.md

 - figure out how tree ties into state changes (should we make it bookmarkable?)
 - get selectmenu using ui-page model with transitions. (no url tracking though)
 - $(':focus').blur(); may not work everywhere
+- decide whether it makes sense to add -moz, -o, and w3c? properties into all the transitions.
+Fennec support?
+Opera mobile/mini?
+Others?